 - Aim to reduce government budgets for regulatory or scientific, or policy activities against corporate interests.

-- This is an edited version of an article that appeared in a publication of the American Journal of Public Health.
+- This is an edited version of an article in a publication of the American Journal of Public Health.

 - This article was originally published on The Conversation.